Google One-Tap or Google YOLO (You Only Login Once) is a web widget that allows customers to log into any website with a single click.

 - deploy X-Frame-Options HTTP response header which restricts content rendering in <frame> and <iframe> blocks,

-- alternatively, use Content-Security-Policy header to prevent clickjacking,
+- alternatively, use the Content-Security-Policy header to prevent clickjacking,

 - make sure the web widgets you use require users to confirm the login action.